 Popular media storage for all users to watch content is Youtube.
-It is well known that youtube is now so popular that is the world media web platform.
-It is used by kids, dads, moms and every other Lifeworm that needs to watch nothing to waste their time.
+It is well known that youtube is now so popular that it is the world media web platform.
+It is used by kids, dads, moms, and every other Lifeworm that needs to watch nothing to waste their time.

 Youtube was not the first but was probably the easiest to use to upload and to make money.
 This allowed even music industries to utilize youtube for Music Videos to be uploaded.

 Music standards did take a hit for a while especially lately when users started to listen to the COW song.
 People are also listening to Macdonald’s singing cow or the latest FROG SONGS which was originally a ring tone.

 As far as users are concerned youtube is growing and BOOMING with Creatures from around the world.

 The Truth is this is far from today’s world.
 IT IS KILL or BE KILLED on youtube.
 YouTubers were first given the choice to tell Youtube flagging to take down other YouTubers for wrong copyright issues.
 Youtube would kill these channels even if the report was wrong.
 This lead to 100’s of thousand of youtube channels removed from the platform.

 Youtube started retracting its policy which leads to another false policy.
 This was to allow users to make VLOGS of their lives which lead to a big problem for youtube.

 The first was with Piewdie attacking the entire world by showing HITLER messages.
 This was the first of the big problem that youtube faces to get all their money Problems.

 Youtube tried to implement a yellow button for Monetised contents on YouTubers.
 This was to make YouTubers that did not follow the rules have their content demonetized by big corporations.
 This is an incentive to bring back big sponsoring companies after the hated HITLER message.

 YouTube Ordered to Hand Over Identities of Manga Pirates